Intel-bigdata/SSM/README.md

 Development Phases
 ------------
-The SSM project is separated into two phases:
+HDFS-SSM is separated into two phases.
+Currently the Phase 1 work is approaching completion.

 **Phase 1.** Implement SSM framewwork and the fundamental infrustrature:
 * Event and metrics collection from HDFS cluster;